4 things to know: Bills draft pick G O’Cyrus Torrence

 “Run blocking is more fun, but I take pride in when I get a good pass set and I set down a defensive lineman,” Torrence said during the NFL scouting combine.
 “I watch film and know what his favorite pass rush move is and when I can see it coming and be able to shut it down it feels great doing that.”

-Torrence’s blocking ability is aided by his tremendous hand size, measured at 11 and 1/4 inches wide.
-That was tied for the second-largest among all offensive linemen in the draft.
+Torrence’s blocking ability is aided by his tremendous hand size, measured at 11 and 1/4 inches in width.
+That was among the three largest for offensive linemen in the draft pool.

 Gator trail

-This is the second consecutive draft in which the Bills have picked a player out of Florida, following the first-round selection of cornerback Kaiir Elam in 2022.
-Prior to that, Buffalo hadn’t drafted a player out of Gainesville since taking defensive end Scott Hutchinson in the second round in 1978.
+This is the second consecutive draft and third in five years in which the Bills have picked a player out of Florida, following the first-round selection of cornerback Kaiir Elam in 2022, and the fifth-round selection of linebacker Vosean Joseph in 2019.
+Prior to that, Buffalo hadn’t pulled a player out of the Gainesville swamps since defensive end Scott Hutchinson was drafted 38th overall in 1978.

 “I feel like it was very important for not only to show people that I could play in the SEC, but also just for me as a player to prove to myself how good I feel like I am, I believe I am,” Torrence said.
 “Just being able to go in the SEC and dominate and be able to be as good of a player as I was kind of proved that and showed that my ceiling is higher than I originally thought.”